 DAR, DALF, Daml-LF, and the Engine¶

 In Composing Choices you already learnt a little about projects, Daml-LF, DAR files, and dependencies.
-In this chapter we will actually need to have dependencies from the chapter 8 project to the chapter 7 project so it’s time to learn a little more about all this.
+In this chapter we will actually need to have dependencies from the current project to the Composing Choices project so it’s time to learn a little more about all this.

-Let’s have a look inside the DAR file of chapter 7.
-DAR files, like Java JAR files are just ZIP archives, but the SDK also has a utility to inspect DARs out of the box:
+Let’s have a look inside the DAR file of Composing Choices.
+DAR files, like Java JAR files, are just ZIP archives, but the SDK also has a utility to inspect DARs out of the box: